omid3098/OpenTerminal/README.md

 - Can show return type of a command in terminal

 TODO:
-- support vectors or other parameters whitch contain ",";
+- support vectors or other parameters which contain ",";